wiaio/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-name | String | Name of the event.
+id | String | Unique identifier for the event. name | String | Name of the event.
 Alphanumeric characters only. data | Any | Data associated with the event.
-A number, string or object can be passed into this. timestamp | Timestamp | Timestamp of the event in milliseconds.
+A number, string or object can be passed into this. producer | String | Route of the event being presented i.e Rest, or MQTT. timestamp | Timestamp | Timestamp of the event in milliseconds. receivedTimestamp | Timestamp | Received timestamp of the event in milliseconds.

 ## Publish an event